SasySpanish/Brent-Oil-Risk-Analysis/README.md

 The study focused on Brent crude oil due to its high volatility and central role in global financial and energy markets.
 The main objective was to analyze the risk of potential losses through VaR estimation and evaluate the performance of various models.

 ### Traditional Models
-- Parametric VaR, Historical VaR, GARCH-based models, and Quantile Regression were implemented.
+- Parametric VaR: Assumes returns follow a normal distribution, calculating VaR based on mean and standard deviation.
+- Historical VaR: Non-parametric method that uses empirical quantiles of past returns.
+- GARCH-based VaR: Incorporates time-varying volatility using GARCH(1,1) models, generating both parametric and historical VaR based on conditional volatility.
+- Quantile Regression VaR: Estimates VaR directly at a specified quantile using a regression framework, adapting better to the empirical distribution of returns.
 - Quantile Regression was found to be the most effective among classical approaches, showing better calibration and higher precision in VaR estimation due to its flexibility in modeling quantiles.

 ### Machine Learning Models